 - Know the waters you are sailing.
 If you don't have a map, inquire about conditions or hazards, including rocks and strong currents.

-- BC's waters can be very cold and can render you hypothermic in minutes.
+- The water can be very cold and can render you hypothermic in minutes.
 Ensure you're up-to-date on your lifesaving skills.

 - Wear your lifejacket or PFD.
 About 90% of people who drown in recreational boating incidents are not wearing a flotation device.
 It's the best insurance you can have.